Ski resort rank by vertical feet

 1,700 feet

-Ski Apache - Ruidoso, New Mexico
+SKI APACHE - Ruidoso, New Mexico

-1,680 feet (2,257 reported requires a 577 vertical foot hike.
+(2,257 reported requires a 577 vertical foot hike.
 A-Basin has the highest double-chair in the world at 12,478 ft)

 1,657 feet